- Status of Bills (current session)

 What happens during this ceremony?

-The Speaker reads the address to the Lieutenant Governor and a Table Officer reads the Titles of the Bills in English and French.
-The Clerk then announces that the Lieutenant Govenor has granted Royal Assent.
+The Speaker reads the address to the Lieutenant Governor and a Table Officer reads the titles of the Bills in English and French.
+The Clerk then announces that the Lieutenant Governor has granted Royal Assent.

 Is the Bill effective immediately?

-How many times a session doe the Royal Assent ceremony occur?
+How many times a session does the Royal Assent ceremony occur?

 The ceremony may occur several times during a session, the last time being immediately before the end of session.